dheeru11291/project/README.md

- this is a clone website of Amazon
+there is lot of fun with html css and js languages